 London has many plaques and memorials with royal connections but in fact, rather fewer statues.
 Some of these statues have interesting hidden histories of their own, of how they were made, how they came to be in the places that they are and why.
 Some of these statues may be much less known and indeed, too little seen.
-This mini-series will look at some of them in closer detail.

 Queen Charlotte, born Charlotte of Mecklenburg-Strelitz and Queen consort to King George III, has a lead statue in Queen Square, Bloomsbury – although this statue was not always thought to be of her, which adds curiosity to its history.
 In the Victorian period, it was believed to represent Britain’s last Stuart monarch, Queen Anne; although, general opinion now holds fairly firm on this statue being of Queen Charlotte instead.
 The square was also known as ‘Queen Anne’s Square,’ based on the belief that the statue depicted Anne.
 The statue stands at the north end of Queen Square – close to London’s larger Russell Square – surrounded by Victorian and mostly modern buildings, although there are still several original 18th-century houses, such as the one that the Mary Ward Centre occupies – an early Georgian building from 1703.
 According to London Remembers, this statue was erected for Queen Charlotte in April 1775, and if true, this would place the statue as dating from within Queen Charlotte’s own lifetime, when the Queen was thirty-one.